hjr553199215/SLAM-Clean-Robot-Path-Coverage-in-ROS/README.md

 Following is the result of reducing turns:

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 If you find some disadvantages about this program, or you have a better idea to achieve the coverage and improve this program, welcome to discuss!

+By the way:

+For realizing the path-coverage algorithm, we have to align the frame between map and the real world.
+In the next, I will describe some special "origins" in the map frame.